Skip Navigation

 An Expanded Regional Intermodal Network

 Trains serving Vermont (and eventually Montreal), and trains operating to and from Boston on the Inland Route via Springfield, must travel north of New Haven on the NHHS rail corridor.
 As a result, this rail line serves as the passenger rail gateway to New England.
-Implementation of the NHHS Rail project is a necessary pre-condition for plans by both Vermont and Massachusetts to substantially increase passenger rail service in New England.
+Implementation of the NHHS Rail Program is a necessary pre-condition for plans by both Vermont and Massachusetts to substantially increase passenger rail service in New England.

 ©